 The occlusal splint is generally a hard, non-flexible device made of processed acrylic resin.
 The function is to guide or steer the jaw as it moves side-to-side and front-to-back.
 This can greatly help with TMJ or jaw misalignment issues.

-Teeth grinding or what is medically referred to as the bruxism is a condition that mostly occurs involuntary.
+Teeth grinding (medically referred to as the bruxism) is a condition that mostly occurs involuntarily.
 The patient grinds, clenches or gnashes the teeth and it mostly occurs at night time while asleep.
 In some cases, it can happen during the day and involuntarily.

 Teeth grinding wears your teeth down over time.
 Bruxism may cause teeth fractures thus leading to possible bacterial infections and/or expensive dental restoration work.
 The condition also causes week contact between the teeth and the jaws and this simply means that you might lose your teeth at a very early age.